-The process began about 140 million years ago.
-At that time, much of central Australia was covered by an inland sea, abundant with silica-rich sands.
+The formation process began about 140 million years ago.
+At that time, an inland sea, abundant with silica-rich sands, covered much of central Australia.
 This sea eventually receded and formed what is now known as the Great Artesian Basin.

 Around 30 to 40 million years ago, heavy weathering began to dissolve the silica.
 The holes that were formed in the rock began to collect silica-rich water.
 Over time, the silicates trapped in these spaces formed opals.

 On the map to the right, you can find notable Australian opal fields both within and beyond the Great Artesian Basin.

 The modern history of opal mining in Australia began in July of 1889.
 Tullie Cornthwaite Wollaston took 60 brilliant pieces of opal rough mined in Queensland to London.

 Despite initial rejections from gem dealers, after Wollaston sold the stones to an international jewelry firm, the demand for Australian opals grew steadily worldwide.